-The Holocenter staff work closely with artists to develop their concepts and provide access to a number of holography studios, including the Pulse Laser Studio at Ohio State University and the New York Holographic Laboratories in Manhattan.
-In conjunction with The Center for 4D Arts we are also working towards a new state-of-the art holography facility in Beacon, New York.
+Holocenter staff work closely with artists to develop their concepts and provide access to a number of holography studios, including our Pulse Laser Studio at Ohio State University and the New York Holographic Laboratories in Manhattan.
+Through our annual residency program we offer introductory workshops as well as individual residencies designed to enable the creation of holographic artworks for exhibition.